12 Best Product Analytics Books to Read in 2024

 Why This Book is a Must-Read:

-Anyone looking to harness the power of product analytics needs to have a good understanding of statistical tools and methods.
+Anyone looking to harness the power of product analytics must understand statistical tools and methods well.
 If this is an area you have found intimidating in the past and traditional textbooks are too math-forward for you, Naked Statistics can be the friendly guide you need.

 The book doesn’t teach statistics for the sake of statistics.
-It is filled with real examples that show you why specific concepts matter and how the theory translates to the practical.
+It is filled with real examples showing why specific concepts matter and how the theory translates to the practical.

 4. Lean Analytics: Use Data to Build a Better Startup Faster by Alistair Croll and Benjamin Yoskovitz

 Lean Analytics by Croll and Yoskovitz is a guide to help startup founders find the product to help them succeed before they run out of money.
-The book emphasizes identifying a single metric that is the best measure of the startup’s health at different stages and prioritizing tracking this metric.
+The book emphasizes identifying a single metric that best measures the startup’s health at different stages and prioritizing tracking this metric.

 The book takes you through the five stages a startup typically goes through, from identifying a problem to scaling a solution.
-In each stage, the writers explain how you can identify the one important metric you need to focus on to give your business the best chance of success.
+In each stage, the writers explain how to identify the one important metric you need to focus on to give your business the best chance of success.

-Lean Analytics is also packed with case studies that demonstrate how the methods championed in the book have been successfully implemented in both online and offline businesses.
+Lean Analytics is also packed with case studies demonstrating how the methods championed in the book have been successfully implemented in online and offline businesses.

 Why This Book is a Must-Read:

 Startups have a limited window to come up with a successful product before they become among the 20% of new businesses that fail in their first year.
-Data analytics can help with this, but modern startups are flooded with data and many don’t know what metrics they should prioritize.
+Data analytics can help with this.
+Still, modern startups are flooded with data and many don’t know what metrics to prioritize.

-This book serves as a useful guide that can help entrepreneurs quickly cut through the flood of data and focus on the metrics that matter most to their success at any given moment.
+This book is a useful guide that can help entrepreneurs quickly cut through the flood of data and focus on the metrics that matter most to their success at any given moment.
 This can help them get a successful product faster.

 5. Business Data Science: Combining Machine Learning and Economics to Optimize, Automate, and Accelerate Business Decisions by Matt Taddy

 As the title suggests, this book dives into data science largely from the point of view of how it can drive business outcomes.
-This book is designed to give you the skills you need to work as a data scientist at a highly data-driven company.
+This book will give you the skills you need to work as a data scientist at a highly data-driven company.

-Business Data Science steps away from the usual predictive analytics and focuses on analyzing causal relationships between events.
-The goal of this approach is to improve the practical impact data science has on a business.
+Business Data Science moves away from the usual predictive analytics and analyzes causal relationships between events.
+This approach aims to improve the practical impact data science has on a business.

-Matt Taddy’s book offers a hands-on approach and you’ll be working with statistical formulas, writing code in R to figure out where and how to apply tools like regression, tree-based methods, and unsupervised learning.
+Matt Taddy’s book offers a hands-on approach, and you’ll be working with statistical formulas and writing code in R to figure out where and how to apply tools like regression, tree-based methods, and unsupervised learning.

 Why This Book is a Must-Read:

 This book offers an in-depth and fairly technical approach to using data science to drive business outcomes.
 You get to work with real data examples, write code, and perform actions like cleaning and formatting the data.
-In essence, it not only explains what data science is but introduces you to the activities you’ll be mostly engaged in while working as a business data scientist.
+In essence, it explains what data science is and introduces you to the activities you’ll primarily be engaged in while working as a business data scientist.

 6. Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die by Eric Siegel